Transactional API

 You can manipulate individual cells in a module using the update_module_data

-the list of dimensions.
+method.
+This method takes a list of dictionaries, each specifying the "coordinates" as a combination of the module to write to, the line item to update and the list of dimensions.
 The combination of these three will uniquely identify the cell to be updated.
-The value to be
+The value to be written is specified in the value

 key of the dictionary.
-The Line Items and Dimensions can be specified by either
+The Line Items and Dimensions can be specified by either their id

 or name